Common Name: red maple

 How it’s used:

-The red maple makes a good specimen or shade tree for the lawn, street, or park.
+The red maple makes a good shade tree for the lawn, street, or park.
 It does have a shallow, flattened root system that may damage nearby sidewalks or driveways if planted too close.

 Often used by small and game mammals, songbirds, and insect pollinators as food or shelter.